DataDog/integrations-core/extrahop/README.md

 2. Generate new Client ID and Client Secret.
 Click **Create Credentials** which is present at the bottom of the page under **Rest API Credentials** section.
 3. On **System Settings** > **API Access** > **Rest API Credentials**, at the top right corner; Click **Create Credentials** Specify the settings of the new Client ID and Client Secret.
     - Name: A meaningful name that can help you identify the Client ID and Client Secret.
     - System Access: The system access permission assigned to the ID and Secret.
-Select **System administration**.
+Select **Full read-only**.
     - NDR Module Access: The NDR module access permission assigned to the ID and Secret.
 Select **Full Access**.
     - NPM Module Access: The NPM module access permission assigned to the ID and Secret.
-Select **Full Access**.
+Select **No Access**.
     - Packet And Session Key Access: The packet and session key access permission assigned to the ID and Secret.
 Select **No Access**.
 4. Click **Save**.
 5. Copy and store **ID** and **Secret** in a secure location.

-#### ExtraHop Datadog Integration Configuration

-Configure the Datadog endpoint to forward ExtraHop logs to Datadog.
+#### Configure the Datadog endpoint to forward ExtraHop logs to Datadog

 1. Navigate to `ExtraHop`.
 2. Add your ExtraHop credentials.